spinnaker/dcd-spec/ALPHA-GETTING-STARTED.md

 # alpha getting started

 This document is intended to help people get started with declarative pipelines.
+Things are still in a highly volatile state, but if you're looking to evaluate or help contribute bringing pipeline templates to a more stable place, this doc will help you get going.

 ## enabling pipeline templates